-The frequent collaborators have teamed up with the National Portrait Gallery to reimagine the gallery gift shop, commissioning four emerging photographers -- Polly Brown, Dham Srifuengfung, Jacob Lillis and Larissa Hofmann -- to create imagery for a coaster, tea towel, magnet and compact mirror.
-While responding to the architecture and permanent collection of one of the capital's great cultural institutions, the resulting objects playfully probe the relationship between art and retail within the cultural landscape.
+The frequent collaborators have teamed up with the National Portrait Gallery to reimagine the gallery gift shop, commissioning four emerging photographers — Polly Brown, Dham Srifuengfung, Jacob Lillis, and Larissa Hofmann — to create imagery for a coaster, tea towel, magnet, and compact mirror.
+While responding to the architecture and permanent collection of one of London's great cultural institutions, the resulting objects playfully probe the relationship between art and retail within the cultural landscape.
 Do we view these everyday objects differently when the work is commissioned especially?
-Before tonight's event, Ger Tierney acts as our tour guide as she takes us inside The Museum Shop.
+Before the event, Ger Tierney acts as our tour guide as she takes us inside The Museum Shop.

 And the photographers themselves?